Translated by Verity Lane

 Why Is Soba Eaten on New Year's Eve?

-The custom of eating soba on New Year's Eve started in Japan's Edo era (1603-1868).
-There are various theories as to why this has become a tradition.
-One suggests that its easy-to-cut properties, when compared to other types of Japanese noodles, is representative of cutting away any bad luck (yaku in Japanese) built up over the course of the year.
+The custom of eating soba on New Year's Eve is said to have started in the Edo Period (1603-1868).
+There are many theories behind the origins of this custom.
+One suggests that since buckwheat noodles are easier to cut than thicker varieties, it represents the cutting away of any bad luck built up over the course of the year.

-Other theories explain that soba is healthy, so eating it on this day is a good way to wish for good health in the new year.
-Also, the fact that soba noodles are long and thin is said to be representative of a long life, so it is customary to eat them in the hopes of leading a long life.
+Other beliefs point out how soba is healthy, so eating it is a great way to wish for good health in the new year.
+Since soba noodles are also long and thin, the noodles symbolize long life.
+Thus, it's customary to eat them with the hope for longevity.

-In the past, Japanese artisans used rolled up balls of soba flour to gather up scattered pieces of gold dust.
-This implies that eating soba will you give you the Midas touch, as you will essentially be able to gather up money.
+In the past, Japanese furniture makers rolled up balls of soba flour to gather up scattered pieces of gold dust.
+This practice implies that eating soba will grant eaters the Midas touch since you'll essentially be able to gather up money.

-When's the Perfect Time to Eat Soba on New Year's Day?
+What Time Should You Eat Soba on New Year's Eve?

-Having said that, there are customary time differences depending on the area or family, with some regions preferring to eat toshikoshi soba for dinner, and some preferring to eat it on New Year's Day.
+Having said that, there are customary time differences depending on the area or family traditions.
+For example, some regions prefer to eat toshikoshi soba for dinner, while others opt to eat it on New Year's Day.

-As toshikoshi soba is said to cut away bad luck it is said to be bad luck to continue eating from New Year's Eve over into the early hours of New Year's Day.
-It is also said that having soba leftovers negatively affects your luck with money, so it might be a good idea to reduce your portion size if you're not feeling particularly hungry in the first place.
+As toshikoshi soba is believed to cut away bad luck, it's not advised to continue eating the noodles from New Year's Eve into the early hours of New Year's Day.
+Moreover, soba leftovers are said to negatively affect your luck with money.
+It might be a good idea to reduce your portion size if you're not feeling too hungry.

-If you have the chance to spend New Year's Eve in a Japanese household, please do stay up and eat soba together.
+If you have the chance to spend New Year's Eve in a Japanese household, please stay up to usher out the old year and eat soba together!